Wambugudev/TermsAndConditions/Terms-Condition.md

 ## Feedback

-Please let us know what you think of the Service, these Terms and, in general, Kisiwa Mobile App.
-When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, Kisiwa Mobile App, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.
+Please let us know what you think of the Service, these Terms and, in general, myskool Mobile App.
+When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, myskool Mobile App, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address kisiwa.help@gmail.com.
+Questions or comments about the Service may be directed to us at the email address myskool.help@gmail.com.